william-mckeon/OpenAgent-frontend/README.md

 ### Why Python 3.11 slim?

 Matches `openagent-api`'s base image for consistency across the stack.
 Slim variant keeps the image around 450 MB total.
 No CUDA, no BLAS, no compilers needed — this is a pure-Python HTTP client.

 ---

+## Known Limitations

+These are present-tense limitations I'm aware of and have chosen to live with for now.

+### No per-user identity

+`OPENAGENT_API_KEY` is a single shared secret, not a per-user credential.
+There is no concept of "user A vs user B" at this layer — anyone holding the key gets full access to whatever the frontend can do.
+Fine for trusted, single-operator use; not appropriate for public exposure without an auth layer in front.

+### No rate limiting or abuse protection

+The frontend trusts its users.
+If it were exposed to a wider audience, rate limiting would belong at `openagent-api` or at a reverse proxy in front of it — not at the UI layer.

+### Single-user, single-browser session

+Conversation state lives in `st.session_state`, which is per browser tab.
+There is no cross-session persistence; closing the tab loses the history.

+### No context-window truncation

+The frontend forwards whatever message list it has accumulated.
+A long enough conversation will eventually exceed the upstream model's context window and the request will fail upstream.
+There is no client-side summarisation or trimming.

+### Cold-start UX is a blocking wait

+During the initial serverless worker spin-up, users see a live status banner but cannot do anything else.
+Acceptable for a personal tool; a "come back later" UX would be more appropriate for a public-facing deployment.
+Nothing the frontend does can speed up the worker spin-up — the wait is at the inference layer.

+---